Daughter of John Farrow and Maureen O'Sullivan.

 Turned down the role of Mattie Ross in the 1969 now classic True Grit (1969) opposite John Wayne, a decision she now cites as the worst mistake she has made in her career.

 Mia has 15 children.
 She has three biological children with André Previn: twin sons Matthew Phineas and Sascha Villiers (born February 26, 1970), and Fletcher Farrow Previn (born March 14, 1974).
 She adopted three children while married to Previn: Soon-Yi Previn, Lark Song and Summer Song (aka Daisy Previn).
 She has one biological child with Woody Allen: Satchel O'Sullivan Farrow (now known as Ronan Farrow, born December 19, 1987).
 She adopted two children while with Allen: Moses Farrow (aka Misha), Dylan O'Sullivan Farrow (aka Mallone).
 She has adopted six children as a single mother: Tam Farrow, Isaiah Justus Farrow, Quincy Farrow (aka Kaeli-Shea Farrow), Frankie-Minh Farrow, Thaddeus W. Farrow and Gabriel Wilk Farrow.
-Tam Farrow died in March of 2000 at age 19 of a heart ailment.
+Tam Farrow committed suicide by drug overdose in March of 2000 at age 19.
 Lark died on Christmas day 2008 at age 35.

 When Farrow first met husband-to-be Frank Sinatra in 1964, she was 19 and he 48, a fact that prompted Dean Martin to quip that he owned a bottle of Scotch older than Farrow.